Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

 #### 1. Download TensorRT-LLM

-**You can also find more comprehenstive instructions to install TensorRT-LLM in this [TensorRT-LLM installation guide](https://nvidia.github.io/TensorRT-LLM/installation/build-from-source-linux.html), seek to that guide if you meet any issue**
+**You can also find more comprehenstive instructions to install TensorRT-LLM in this [TensorRT-LLM installation guide](https://nvidia.github.io/TensorRT-LLM/installation/build-from-source-linux.html), seek to that guide for common issue if you meet any one here.**

 ``` bash
 # Prerequisites